Our Review Process

 These sweeteners can be used in different ways for people with or without diabetes – baking products, coffee or tea, for taste in certain vegetables, lemonade, and all the other places where sugar can ideally be used.

 The biggest health concern associated with these sweeteners is the fact that they can cause other fatal health conditions like cancer, osteoporosis, etc. However, if consumed in moderation or after thorough checking of the labels, these can be of great help to people with diabetes as they can be used in several forms in food.
+Know about is honey good for diabetes?.

 Natural sweeteners, as the name suggests, are obtained using natural methods.
 They are also low in calories and low in fructose as well.
 What is important to understand here, however, is that while they are naturally obtained and might have a few important properties like – small traces of antioxidants, some vitamins, and minerals, these properties might not be enough to make a significant amount of difference in health concerns for people with diabetes.
 Health experts and nutritionists also suggest that there is no overall health benefit to consuming this or any other type of sugar.
 Examples of these could be – maple syrup, honey, dates, and in some cases, even stevia.